Discovering the domain architecture through DDD

 - Semi-structured data coming in different forms and needing same treatment – polymorphic data

 - Limited support for complex types (enums, etc.)

 - Indexing – if we have lots of columns, with index on them and lots of calls – we will have a problem with rebuilding all of the indexing and performance.

 Polyglot persistence – take the best of relational and no-sql.

 “If you are not in trouble with it”

-Suggest we can consider building application, considering creating the back-end by parts.
-Every command we run is either a command or read.
-Split the business logic into 2 parts – 1 for reading and 1 for writing.
+Suggest we are building an application considering creating the back-end by parts.
+Every command we run is either writing or reading operation.
+Split the business logic into 2 parts – one for reading and one for writing.

-Complexity in web site – in domain we have actions to perform and something to read.
+Complexity in web site – in one domain we have always actions to perform – like write and update and also something to read from the data store.